eatskolnikov/streamelopers/Readme.md

 About
 ==============

-[Streamelopers](http://stream.torib.io) is a project made to support the Dominican software development community
+[Streamelopers](https://streamelopers.org) is a project made to support the Dominican software development community by providing access to talks and workshops to those who missed them.
+It has the intention to become a video index site and streaming platform.

-Setup and installation
+Setup and installation for development
 ==============

 Install nodejs